community-scripts/ProxmoxVE/docs/ct/pulse.md

 - **VM/CT Overview**: Status and resource allocation overview for all virtual machines and containers
 - **Demo Mode**: Built-in demo data allows exploring the interface without connecting to a real Proxmox server
 - **Mobile Responsive**: Access your monitoring dashboard from any device
-- **Lightweight**: Minimal resource footprint, perfect for running on a Proxmox node
+- **Lightweight**: Minimal resource footprint, perfect for running in an LXC container

 ## Installation